OWASP/www-project-developer-guide/draft/14-checklist/07-access-controls.md

 Access Control (or Authorization) is the process of granting or denying specific requests from a user, program, or process.

-Refer to proactive control '[C7: Enforce Access Controls][control7]' for more context from the 'OWASP Top 10 Proactive Controls' project, and use the checklists below as suggestions for the checklist that has been tailored for the individual project.
+Refer to proactive control [C7: Enforce Access Controls][control7] for more context from the OWASP Top 10 Proactive Controls project, and use the checklists below as suggestions for the checklist that has been tailored for the individual project.

 #### Authorization